s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 for full evaluation.
-This means that if we were to evaluate some calculation `f (g (h (i x)))` embedded in some lazy tuple `(y, z)` to WHNF, `y` and `z` would not be touched as the evaluation stops at the tuple constructor (for more about constructors see the chapter on custom types).
+This means that if we were to evaluate some calculation `f (g (h (i x)))` embedded in some lazy tuple `(y, z)` to WHNF, `y` and `z` would not be touched as the evaluation stops at the tuple constructor (for more about constructors see the section on custom types).
 All the computations that lead to this constructor however, are forced to be evaluated.
 Therefore, if we had wanted to make the insides of a tuple strict, we would have to write something along the lines of